-AppImage is the latest attempt of Linux community to build something equivalent to "Portable application".
-Install AppImage should be easy as pie.
-One program consists of one image file, which contains all the libraries, configs and the program itself necessary for its operation.
-The configuration is still saved in the user's home folder.
+AppImage is the latest attempt of the Linux community to build something equivalent to “Portable application”.
+Install AppImage should be done in a few clicks instead of running terminal commands.
+One program is included in a single image file, which contains all the libraries, configs and the program itself necessary for its operation.
+The configuration is still saved in the user’s home folder.

 Portable applications are popular among Windows users.
 These programs don’t have to be installed and registered with the operating system, runs effortlessly on any kind of hardware.
 They can be very handy when you want to test a new software, or creating recovery flash drives.

 In this article, we will look at how to run and install AppImage on Linux.

 WHAT IS APPIMAGE?

 In short, the AppImage program is an image containing everything you need to run the program, packaged in a special way with the executable part bundled.
 To run programs, you don’t need to install anything, just download the image, make it executable and run.